taikinman/langrila/README.md

 >>> {'ids': [0],
- 'documents': ['Langrila is a useful tool to use ChatGPT with OpenAI API or Azure in an easy way.'], 'metadatas': [{'collection': 'sample_0',
-   'document': 'Langrila is a useful tool to use ChatGPT with OpenAI API or Azure in an easy way.'}], 'scores': [0.5303465176248179],
+ 'documents': ['Langrila is a useful tool to use ChatGPT with OpenAI API or Azure in an easy way.'], 'metadatas': [{'document': 'Langrila is a useful tool to use ChatGPT with OpenAI API or Azure in an easy way.'}], 'scores': [0.5303465176248179],
  'collections': ['sample_0'],
  'usage': {'prompt_tokens': 6, 'completion_tokens': 0}}